ooni/spec/test-decks/td-spec.md

   - no-collector
 ```

+The deck header can also contain metadata associated to the test deck.
+The
+possible fields are:

+1. name: The name of the test deck.
+2. description: A short description of the test deck.
+3. author: The author of the test deck.
+4. version: A version number for the test deck.
+5. requires-root: A flag to indicate that the test deck requires root to run.
+(FLAG)
+6. requires-tor: A flag to indicate that the test deck requires tor to run.
+(FLAG)

 The header may also be omitted.

 The body is a list composed of one element per nettest execution.
 Every nettest